MyLife-Services/dandelion-memory-keeper/docs/onboarding.md

 ---

 - [ ] Don’t show this again

 Click the primary button below to begin.

 Primary button label: “Got it, let’s start”

-Accessibility notes:
+Accessibility notes

 - Modal should have `role="dialog"`, `aria-modal="true"`, and an `aria-labelledby` pointing to the title.
 - Close via the X button, outside click, or the primary button.